Smart Casual – The IDEAL Dress Code for Women & Men

 In this article, I’ll explain the smart casual dress code, step by step, in simple terms.

 I’ll define smart casual and explain what it means, what is considered smart casual dress code, and where you can wear smart casual for a maximum stylistic effect.

-Oxford Dictionary defines ‘smart casual’ look as “a neat, conventional, yet relatively informal style worn to conform to a particular event that requires a dress code.”
+Oxford Dictionary defines a ‘smart casual’ look as “a neat, conventional, yet relatively informal style worn to conform to a particular event that requires a dress code.”

-A popular dressing code, smart casual looks excellent on all genders, body sizes and types, and even on kids.
+A popular dressing code, smart casual looks excellent on all genders, body sizes, and types, and even on kids.